 - What are common obstacles in ensuring victim support, maintaining cooperation and best practices in overcoming them?

-- What are roles and responsibilities of victim services and perpetrator programmes?
+- What are the roles and responsibilities of victim services and perpetrator programmes?
 How can you work together, share information and make joint decisions?